openstack/os-testr/doc/source/ostestr.rst

     ^regex1 # Excludes these tests
     .*regex2 # exclude those tests

-The regexp used in the blacklist File or passed as argument, will be used to drop tests from the initial selection list.
+The regex used in the blacklist File or passed as argument, will be used to drop tests from the initial selection list.
 Will generate a list which will exclude both any tests matching '^regex1' and '.*regex2'.
 If a blacklist file is used in conjunction